 Subsection (a), which provides that a settlor may revoke or modify a trust unless the terms of the trust expressly state that the trust is irrevocable, changes the common law.
+Most

-Most states follow the rule that a trust is presumed irrevocable absent evidence of contrary intent.
-See Restatement (Second) of Trusts Section 330 (1959).
+States follow the rule that a trust is presumed irrevocable absent evidence of contrary intent.
+See Restatement (Second) of Trusts § 330 (1959).
 California, Iowa, Montana, Oklahoma, and Texas presume that a trust is revocable.
 The Uniform Trust Code endorses this minority approach, but only for trusts created after its effective date.
 This Code presumes revocability when the instrument is silent because the instrument was likely drafted by a nonprofessional, who intended the trust as a will substitute.
 The most recent revision of the Restatement of Trusts similarly reverses the former approach.
 A trust is presumed revocable if the settlor has retained a beneficial interest.
-See Restatement (Third) of Trusts Section 63 cmt. c (Tentative Draft No. 3, approved 2001).
+See Restatement (Third) of Trusts § 63 cmt. c (Tentative Draft No. 3, approved 2001).
 Because professional drafters habitually spell out whether or not a trust is revocable, subsection (a) will have limited application.

 A power of revocation includes the power to amend.
 An unrestricted power to amend may also include the power to revoke a trust.
-See Restatement (Third) of Trusts Section 63 cmt. g (Tentative Draft No. 3, approved 2001); Restatement (Second) of Trusts Section 331 cmt. g & h (1959).
+See Restatement (Third) of Trusts § 63 cmt. g (Tentative Draft No. 3, approved 2001); Restatement (Second) of Trusts § 331 cmt. g and h (1959).

-Subsection (b), which is similar to Restatement (Third) of Trusts Section 63 cmt. k (Tentative Draft No. 3, approved 2001), provides default rules for revocation or amendment of a trust having several settlors.
+Subsection (b), which is similar to Restatement (Third) of Trusts § 63 cmt. k (Tentative Draft No. 3, approved 2001), provides default rules for revocation or amendment of a trust having several settlors.
 The settlor's authority to revoke or modify the trust depends on whether the trust contains community property.
 To the extent the trust contains community property, the trust may be revoked by either spouse acting alone but may be amended only by joint action of both spouses.
-The purpose of this provision, and the reason for the use of joint trusts in community property states, is to preserve the community character of property transferred to the trust.
-While community property does not prevail in a majority of states, contributions of community property to trusts created in noncommunity property states does occur.
-This is due to the mobility of settlors, and the fact that community property retains its community character when a couple move from a community to a noncommunity state.
-For this reason, subsection (b), and its provision on contributions of community property, should be enacted in all states, whether community or noncommunity.
+The purpose of this provision, and the reason for the use of joint trusts in community property States, is to preserve the community character of property transferred to the trust.
+While community property does not prevail in a majority of States, contributions of community property to trusts created in noncommunity property retains its community character when a couple move from a community to a noncommunity State.
+For this reason, subsection (b), and its provision on contributions of community property, should be enacted in all States, whether community or noncommunity.

 With respect to separate property contributed to the trust, or all property of the trust if none of the trust property consists of community property, subsection (b) provides that each settlor may revoke or amend the trust as to the portion of the trust contributed by that settlor.
 The inclusion of a rule for contributions of separate property does not mean that the drafters of this Code concluded that the use of joint trusts should be encouraged.
-The rule is included because of the widespread use of joint trusts in noncommunity property states in recent years.
-Due to the desire to preserve the community character of trust property, joint trusts are a necessity in community property states.
-Unless community property will be contributed to the trust, no similarly important reason exists for the creation of a joint trust in a noncommunity property state.
+The rule is included because of the widespread use of joint trusts in noncommunity property States in recent years.
+Due to the desire to preserve the community character of trust property, joint trusts are a necessity in community property States.
+Unless community property will be contributed to the trust, no similarly important reason exists for the creation of a joint trust in a noncommunity property State.
 Joint trusts are often poorly drafted, confusing the dispositive provisions of the respective settlors.
 Their use can also lead to unintended tax consequences.
 See Melinda S. Merk, Joint Revocable Trusts for Married Couples Domiciled in Common-Law Property States, 32 Real Prop.
 Prob. & Tr.
 J. 345 (1997).